danielxhogan/blog/content/posts/Libav Tutorial/Lesson 1.1 Remux.md

 folder and the commands are designed to store the ouput files in `videos/outputs` so you'll need to create that folder.

-## Opening Input File & Initializing AVFormatContext's
+## Opening Input File & Initializing AVFormatContext

 {{< highlight c >}}
 AVFormatContext *in_fmt_ctx = NULL, *out_fmt_ctx = NULL;